popsim-consortium/stdpopsim/docs/development.rst

 We envision at least three main types of ``stdpopsim`` developers:

-1. DemographicModel contributors
+1. Demographic model contributors
 2. API developers
 3. Documentation and tutorial curators

-`DemographicModel contributors` add simulation code of published models.
+`Demographic model contributors` add simulation code of published models.
 This could be your own published model or any other published model you think would be useful.
 This is the main way we expect biologists to continually add to the catalog of models.
-See the section `DemographicModel review process`_.
+See the section `Demographic model review process`_.

 `API developers` work on infrastructure development for the PopSim Consortium, which could include improvements and additions to the internal code base of